XPic411/Blockchain-Wallet-Homework/README.md

 # Blockchain Wallet Homework: Cryptocurrency Wallet

 ## Task
-Step 1: Import Ethereum Transaction Functions into the KryptoJobs2Go Application Step 2: Sign and Execute a Payment Transaction
+1. Import Ethereum Transaction Functions into the KryptoJobs2Go Application
+2. Sign and Execute a Payment Transaction
-Step 3: Inspect the Transaction
+3. Inspect the Transaction

 ## Instructions
 ### Step 1: Import Ethereum Transaction Functions into the KryptoJobs2Go Application